Vernon C. Bain Correctional Center: Construction

-The construction of the Vernon C. Bain Center prison barge began in 1989 at Avondale Shipyard by Avondale Industries and was supposed to be finished in 1990 at the price of $125.7 million.
+The construction of the Vernon C. Bain Center jail barge began in 1989 at Avondale Shipyard by Avondale Industries and was supposed to be finished in 1990 at the price of $125.7 million.
 Due to unanticipated construction problems including issues with the ventilation system, the finished barge was delivered 18 months late and $35 million over budget.
 The barge was originally slated to be docked at the Brooklyn Army Terminal or the mayor's mansion.
 The site ultimately chosen, at Hunts Point, was selected after protests arose over the other proposed sites.
-On January 26, 1992, the recently outfitted prison barge was brought through Long Island Sound by the tugboat, Michael Turecamo, after an 1,800 nautical mile trip.
+On January 26, 1992, the recently outfitted jail barge was brought through Long Island Sound by the tugboat, Michael Turecamo, after an 1,800 nautical mile trip.
 The new barge was named for well-liked and respected warden Vernon C. Bain, who had died in an automobile accident.